Introduction / History

 While the majority of Chamlinge Rai are Hindus, there are also a large number of animists (believe that non-human objects have spirits).
 In addition, they have been heavily influenced by Buddhism.
 This mixture has created a wide variety of gods and worship practices among them.
 These customs are most evident during such events as births, marriages, and deaths.
 The influence of Hinduism has led to many of the dead now being cremated instead of being buried.

-* Ask the Lord to raise up a triumphant Church among the Chamlinge Rai for the glory of His name!
+Ask the Lord to raise up a holy Church among the Chamlinge Rai for the glory of His name!